takezoe/restbreaker/README.md

 REST Breaker
 ====

-REST Breaker is an asynchronous HTTP client with the circuit breaker for Scala.
+REST Breaker is an asynchronous REST client with the circuit breaker for Scala.

 Basic usage
 ----

-Basically, REST Breaker provides simple and intuitive API to call REST API.
+Basically, REST Breaker provides simple and intuitive API to call JSON based REST API.
-Especially, it makes possible to handle JSON easily by encoding / decoding Scala object and JSON automatically.
+It makes possible to handle JSON easily by encoding / decoding Scala object and JSON automatically.

 ```scala
 import restbreaker._